 At the foot of The Galtees in Tipperary is the Glen of Aherlow, a lush valley where the River Aherlow runs between the Galtee Mountains and the wooded ridge of Slievenamuck.
 Located 8km from Tipperary Town off the N24, it is ideal for great adventure and exploring Ireland’s Munster Vales and lakes, taking you onto the Galtee Mountains where you can enjoy clear air, superb views, corrie lakes, wooded foothills, mountain streams and open moorland.
 The Knockmealdowns straddles the Tipperary and Waterford border, and an area called The Vee is predominantly famous because of the breathtaking panoramic views.
 The journey rises to about 2,000 feet (610m) above sea level above Bay Lough, and as it does so it gives wonderful views of a portion of the ‘Golden Vale’ between the Knockmealdown and Galtee Mountain Ranges.

 15.9% (1 in 6) Irish young people aged 1824 are not in employment, education and training (CSO 2016).

 : See the breakdown of the Irish young people by type in June 2013 when the unemployment rate was @18%:

 1 - Extract from Youth Guarantee Implementation Plan

-The period after the economic crisis between 2007-2012, showed that the unemployment rate for youth is decreasing, but the number of unemployed young people in Ireland still remains high amounting to @ 34,700 at the end of September 2018 representing 12.9% of the unemployed population.
+The period after the economic crisis between 2007-2012, shows that the unemployment rate for youth is decreasing, but the number of unemployed young people in Ireland still remains high amounting to @ 34,700 at the end of September 2018 representing 12.9% of the unemployed population.

 2 -Youth and Total Unemployment rates

-Focus on Mid-West Region (Clare, Limerick and Tipperary)
+Mid-West Region (Clare, Limerick and Tipperary)

-Focusing in particular on the Mid-West region of Ireland, the statistics for the 2011 Youth Unemployment Rate were as follows:
+In the Mid-West region of Ireland, the statistics for the 2011 Youth Unemployment Rate were as follows: